bartman081523/stable-diffusion-discord-messages/README.md

 # stable-diffusion-discord-prompts

-All messages from dreambot from all dream-x channels in stable-diffusion discord
+All messages from dreambot from all dream-[1-50] channels in stable-diffusion discord

 raw-messages: messages in gzipped csv format, with every column